African studies, cultural policy, ethnicity and identity (Mande diaspora, griots, West African musical traditions)

 Ethnomusicology (African and Trans-Atlantic musics, World Music)

 My research interests cover the music, culture and politics of Africa, with particular reference to West Africa.
-Trans-Atlantic music styles (jazz, blues, reggae, Cuban music, etc) are also research areas, with cultural policy a central discourse.
+Trans-Atlantic music styles (jazz, blues, reggae, Cuban music, etc) are also research areas, with cultural policy, nationalism and identity central discourses.